telerik/fiddler-everywhere-docs/installation-and-setup/login.md

 ---
-title: Login & Update
+title: Login
 description: "Learn more about how to install Fiddler Everywhere, check out the available options for logging into the tool and updating it."
 previous_url: /getting-started/installation, /installation/installation-procedure, /get-started/configuration, get-started/installation-procedure, /installation-procedure, /installation-and-update/installation-procedure
 slug: login-and-update
 position: 10
+previous_url: /login-and-update
 ---

-# Login and Update
+# Login

 This article provides additional information related to the installation of Fiddler Everywhere and lists the available options for logging into the tool and updating it.